datacarpentry/geospatial-workshop/setup.md

 ### Software

 We provide detailed instructions for installing the software needed for this workshop.
 At points, the instructions assume some familiarity with the software installation process.
-As there are different operating systems and many different versions of operating systems and environments, these may not work on your computer.
+As there are many different operating systems and environments, the instructions may not work on your computer.
 If an installation doesn't work for you, please refer to the installation instructions for that software listed in the table below.
 Most  participants will not need to install these software individually.

 | Software | Description | Install | Manual | Available for |
 | -------- | ------------ | ------ | ------------- | ----------- |